-- Technical and Financial proposals separately - Examples of previous evaluations/reports by the consultants - CV(s) of the Consultant(s) with full date of birth in DD/MM/YYYY format.
+- Technical and Financial proposals separately - Sample of evaluations/reports conducted previously. - CV(s) of the Consultant(s) with full date of birth in DD/MM/YYYY format.
 The date of birth is required for vetting purpose. - For firms: Copies of- Firm registration certificate, VAT registration certificate, latest tax clearance certificate.
 For firms that are tax exempted by the government, a copy of the tax exemption certificate should be submitted.